Learn how to increase your upper chest area with these tips

-Do a second exercise for the upper chest
+Do a second upper chest exercise

 Do a second weekly chest workout

-If you train each muscle group only once a week, try adding a second chest workout.
+If you only train each muscle group once a week, try adding a second chest workout.

-Puts chest training after a day of rest
+Place chest training after a rest day

 Uses advanced techniques

-Again, don't abuse these techniques.
+Once again, do not abuse these techniques.

 Finally, try changing the number of repetitions you do per set.

-If you do 6-8 repetitions, try 10 repetitions per set.
+If you do 6-8 reps, try 10 reps per set.

-Basically if the upper part of your chest is clearly falling behind, you should not continue to do what you have done so far, but test new ideas, new approaches.
+Basically, if the upper area of your chest is clearly falling behind, you shouldn't continue doing the same thing you've been doing up until now, but rather test new ideas, new approaches.